 - The total dollar amount of your outstanding student loans

-- The name of your student loan lender (If you have multiple lenders, the name of the lender that you would be requesting payment to)
+- The name of your student loan lender (If you have multiple lenders, the name of the lender that you would be requesting payment be sent to)

 The 2019-2020 application will open on September 1, 2019 and will close at 4:30 PM on October 1, 2019